henry2004y/Vlasiator.jl/docs/src/manual.md

 Currently PyPlot provides the most complete and fine-tuned plotting capabilities.
 Plotting with PyPlot by accepting `MetaVLSV` as the first argument is supported via [`VlasiatorPyPlot`](https://github.com/henry2004y/Vlasiator.jl/VlasiatorPyPlot).
 Plots is a collection of plotting libraries with a uniform frontend, but it lacks fine-tuned supports and consistent APIs between different backends.
-Makie, a native Julia plotting library, is also supported via [VlasiatorMakie.jl](https://github.com/henry2004y/VlasiatorMakie.jl).
+Makie, a native Julia plotting library, is also supported via package extension after Julia 1.9 and a package [VlasiatorMakie.jl](https://github.com/henry2004y/VlasiatorMakie.jl) before Julia 1.9.
 Without generating an system image from [PackageCompiler](https://github.com/JuliaLang/PackageCompiler.jl), it would take ~20s for the first plot on Julia 1.9.
 However, Makie has made nice progress in layouts, widgets, docs, and all the tiny things, which makes it a strong candidate for the de facto plotting library in the future.

 More [examples](@ref examples) of customized plots can be found in the repository.